Introduction

 General shelf life guidelines

 While it’s essential to refer to specific product information for accurate details, compostable bags generally have a shelf life of approximately 10-12 months when stored under optimal conditions.
-However, this timeframe can vary based on the factors mentioned above.
+However, this time can vary based on the factors mentioned above.

 How do You Store Compostable Bags?